-These super easy Melon Sticks With Healthy Coconut Greek Yogurt Dip are like fruit french fries!
-Crunchy bites of fruit with a creamy coconut dip takes your average fruit platter to the next level!
+These super easy Fruit Sticks are like fruit fries!
+Crunchy bites of melon with a creamy coconut dip takes your average fruit platter to the next level!

 They’re unique shape just make eating fruit SO much more fun!
 And the fact that you do not need a fork (or plate) to enjoy these is a bonus!

 For my melon ‘dippers’, I used honey dew, cantaloupe and watermelon.
 The hardest part is cutting the fruit up into sticks but having a good knife helps a lot!

 I cut my melon into sticks for FUN snacking and easy dipping!
 These fruits are the easiest to cut up so you could use them all or just a few.
 Think about the colors you want to use before choosing!
 The more the better!

 Fruit That Can Easily Be Cut Into Sticks

 Not ALL fruit can be cut into sticks.
 These are the ones that work best:

 How To Cut Your Fruit Fries Into Sticks

 And I am not going to lie, it takes some time but the more meticulous you are, you better your presentation will look!